larmRyan/ContainerDNS/README.md

 3. PopTracker.py
     - Keep track of containers and threshold for IPs

-## Install and test
+## Install and test (Tested on Ubuntu 18.04)

-First clone the repository and install the required modules in a virtual environment:
+1. First clone the repository and install the required modules in a virtual environment:

 ```bash
 python -m venv venv